Tiagospem/react-admin/docs/CreateEdit.md

 ---
 layout: default
-title: "The Create and Edit Views"
+title: 'The Create and Edit Views'
 ---

 # The Create and Edit Views